GetDKAN/dkan/docs_assets/pages/guide_api_examples.md

     }

 3. Run the GET again to confirm the state is now "hidden".
-The dataset is publically available if you know the URL but it will not be included in the site's search results.

 ## How to run a query against multiple tables with a JOIN.
+This query will require the resource_id.
+You can get this id by viewing the dataset API docs or running this drush command, passing in the dataset ID:

+    drush dkan:dataset-info [datasetID]

-Define the tables you want to query and give each an alias under "resouces".
-List the properties you want returned, if common data is using different headings in the table, set up an alias to collect the values to a single property in the results.
+Define the tables you want to query and give each an alias under "resources".
+List the properties you want returned, if the properties you want returned are using different column headings (in this example "postal_code" and "zip"), set up an alias to collect the values to a single property in the results.
 Add any conditions you like to filter the data.
 Then add the join, defining the property and value to match.

     POST https://[site-domain]/api/1/datastore/query/[identifier]/0 HTTP/1.1
     Authorization: Basic user:password